Eucalypt Commission – EOI

 A panel consisting of representatives from Eucalypt Australia, Castlemaine State Festival, La Trobe Art Institute and one additional external industry professional will review all applications and select an artist (or artists) to award the Commission to.

-The selected artist(s) will be notified by 14 September 2018.
+The selected artist(s) will be notified by the 28th September 2018.